Disorder-free localisation in continuous-time quantum walks : Role of symmetries: Discussion

-The 2-cycle Hamiltonian is just the sum of the $\frac{N(N-1)}{2}$ transpositions acting on $\otimes_{j=1}^N\mathbb{C}^2_j$.
 The Hilbert space of this system splits into sectors labelled by the number of $\ket{\downarrow}$'s as the Hamiltonian, being the sum of permutation operators, cannot mix states containing different number of $\ket{\downarrow}$'s.
 Thus the problem we have now is similar to the one encountered in the fermionic realisation.
 For example consider the sector where there is a single $\ket{\downarrow}$ with the remaining sites filled by a $\ket{\uparrow}$.
 There are $N$ such states and the Hamiltonian in this sector reduces to the form,

 which is similar to the one obtained in the fermion case, (Appendix \ref{eq:Halltoall-1fermion}) modulo the function of $N$ appearing with the $\delta_{ij}$.
 We expect to see localisation here as well suggesting that this property is true regardless of the realisation chosen for the global permutation symmetry.
-It is not hard to see that this pattern continues for the other sectors of this Hilbert space and so we conclude that the symmetric $XXX$ chain will contain localised states for large $N$.
+It is not hard to see that this pattern continues for the other sectors of this Hilbert space and so we conclude that the symmetric $XXX$ chain of \eqref{eq:symmetricXXX} will contain localised states for large $N$.

-The symmetric Hamiltonian in \eqref{eq:2-cycleH-alltoall} can also be considered for the bosonic case by merely enforcing the canonical commutation relations (CCR) for the operators appearing in the Hamiltonian.
+\paragraph{Bosonic systems with global $\mathcal{S}_N$ symmetry :} The symmetric Hamiltonian in \eqref{eq:2-cycleH-alltoall} can also be considered for the bosonic case by merely enforcing the canonical commutation relations (CCR) for the operators appearing in the Hamiltonian.
 While the 1-particle spectrum of this model is similar to the fermionic case, the spectrum of other sectors are different.
-Thus the localisation properties of the higher sectors will require a more careful study.

-To summarise we see from these considerations that the localisation observed here is a property of the global permutation symmetry and does not depend on its realisation.
-This suggests that, in group theoretic Hamiltonians that preserve some symmetry group $G$, the states could localise without any disorder providing a stable quantum memory protected by the global symmetry.
-This would be an interesting and systematic way to obtain localised phases.
-We also note that these setups are not merely a theoretical exercise and can in fact be seen in experimental systems such as superconducting quantum circuits \cite{Hazra2020LongrangeCI} and trapped ions \cite{Lanyon2011UniversalDQ}.
+For the higher particle sectors the number of energy eigenvalues depends on the particle number of the sector.
+There are $k+1$ energy eigenvalues for the $k$-particle sector.
+The spectrum of the 2-particle sector is shown in Table \ref{tab:2-particleBoson}.